In this Bar Rescue episode, Jon Taffer visits Dale 1891 in Tampa, Florida.

 Howard got his son Scott to run the bar with a $80,000 investment to get a stake in the business.

-The place started successful and Howard and Gonen focused on their cinema business.
+The place started successful and Gonen and Howard worked on their other business.

-They left Scot to run the bar but the bar started to decline with the cinema covering the bar down the line.
+They left Scot to run the bar but the bar started to decline with the cinema propping up the bar.

-Jon recons the bar with expert BBQ chef Kevin Bludso and expert mixologist Daniel Ponsky.
+Jon recons the bar with expert mixologist Daniel Ponsky and expert chef Kevin Bludso.

-They are confused by the name as it does not match the exterior of the bar.
+They are confused by the name as it doesn't match the exterior of the bar.

 They don’t know what the name means or how the Tiki theme ties in with this.

-The interior decor is also as confusing as there are mismatched knickknacks and a motorcycle in the middle of the room.
+The interior decor is also as confusing as there are mismatched knickknacks.

 A family feud is clear from the go as Gonen has strong feelings about Scott running the place.

-Howard does not do much and Stephanie, Scott’s wife, who also helps at the bar is mentioned.
+Howard isn't doing much and Scott’s wife Stephanie, who also helps out is mentioned.

 Jon has some locals stop by the bar after their movie to test their products and services.